guettli/watchall/README.md

 # Analyzing: Set markers

-During analyzing the output, I want to be able set markers.
+During analyzing the output (going through the history), I want to be able set markers.

 For example the timestamp that the cluster was deleted because the timeout was reached.